ZackeryRSmith/Bo-Boxes/README.md

 ## About Bo-Boxes
 Bo-Boxes is a python module created using [Reter](https://github.com/ZackeryRSmith/Reter/).
 Bo-Boxes allows the end-user to create all types of combo boxes in the Unix Shell working on almost every terminal.
 Bo-Boxes has a end-user theming system allowing you to customize all the combo-boxes looks.
-Bo-Boxes as of now only supports unix based operating system, and terminals that support ANSI escape sequences!
+Bo-Boxes as of now only supports unix based operating systems, and terminals that support ANSI escape sequences!
 We hope to get a Windows version of Bo-Boxes up and running at some point so stay tuned windows users!